arduino-bex-killer-LLC/CNC-bex-killer/README.md

 * Hardware watchdog.

 # Watchdog
-PyCNC uses one of DMA channels as hardware watchdog for safety purpose.
+CNC Bex Killer uses one of DMA channels as hardware watchdog for safety purpose.
 If board, OS or PyCNC hangs this watchdog should disable all GPIO pins(by switching them into input state, for RPi this would be GPIO0-29) in 15 seconds.
 Since there is a high current and dangerous devices like heated bed, extruder heater, this feature should prevent uncontrollable overheating.
 But don't count